gcapes/swc-pr-tutorial/_episodes/03-rebase.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I keep my fork up to date with the original repository?"
+- "How do I keep my fork up to date with the Carpentries repository?"
 - "How do I 'replay' my PR on top of the newest commit in the repository?"
 - "How do I resolve a merge conflict?"
 objectives: